The history of our company

 Industrial quarrying of marble at Lasa (Laas)

-1865: Carl Steinhäuser and his son Johannes found the 'Marmorwerke Laas' as the most renowned marble company in the Danube Monarchy.
-Manufacturing of block parts, serial tombstones, and sculptures made after models.
+1865: Foundation of the "Marmorwerke Laas" by Carl Steinhäuser and son Johannes as the most renowned marble factory in the Danube Monarchy.
+Processing of marble blocks, standard gravestones and sculptures made according to models.
 Quarrying on the Covelano Mountain (Göflaner Berg) and in the Lasa Valley (Laaser Tal).

-1883: Josef Lechner leases the White Water Quarry and additional other quarries in the Lasa Valley (Laaser Tal) from the municipality of Laas (Lasa).
+1883: Josef Lechner leases the White Water Quarry (Weißwasserbruch) and other quarries in the Lasa valley from the municipality of Laas (Lasa).

 Development of today’s marble industry

-1912: The Munich artist and entrepreneur Mathis Gasteiger leases the Quarry Nessel Cliff in the Lasa Valley (Laaser Tal) and founds the 'Laasa – Marmorbruchbetrieb in Laas [Tirol] mit Sitz in München' (Laasa – marble quarrying company in Laas [Tyrol] domiciled in Munich).
-Through Gasteiger, the name 'LAASA' becomes a trademark.
+1912: The Munich artist and entrepreneur Mathias Gasteiger leases the Nessel Cliff Quarry (Nesselwandbruch) in the Laas Valley (Laaser Tal) and founds the "Laasa - Marble Quarry Company in Laas (Tyrol) with headquarters in Munich".
+Through Gasteiger, the name "LAASA" becomes a trademark.

-1921: Mathias Gasteiger takes over the White Water Quarry from Josef Lechner.
+1921: Matthias Gasteiger takes over the White Water Quarry (Weißwasserbruch) from Josef Lechner.

-1943: The 'Società Anonima Lasa per l’Industria del Marmo' is taken over by the state-owned 'Ente Nazionale per le Tre Venezie' (National Direction of the Three Venetian Areas).
+1943: Takeover of the "Società Anonima Lasa per l'Industria del Marmo" by the state-owned "Ente Nazionale per le Tre Venezie" ("National Administration of the Three Venetians").